 5) Use GnuPG Encryption

 In most cases, the data is hacked during the transition from one place to another.
-Hence, encryption is essential to protect the data from getting a leak and is accessible to the hacker.
+Hence, encryption is essential to protect the data from the leak and is accessible to the hacker.
 GnuPG is used to encrypt the data over the network and authenticate the system.

-FTP is the oldest file management tool no longer consider as the secure port to access the file on the server.
-Even the server is considering the “FTP over TLS” connection is not secure.
+What is FTP?
+FTP is the oldest file management tool.
+FTP no longer considered the secure port to access the file on the server by secure vps.
+Even the server feels the “FTP over TLS” connection is not secure.

 7) Activate cPHulk in WHM

-With the firewall security, you also get an additional “cPHulk” brute force security system on your VPS server.
-The firewall also comes with the limitation.
-Sometimes the firewall makes mistakes in identifying the anonymous entry which generally occurs due to incorrect firewall settings in the system.
+You also get an additional “cPHulk” brute force security system on your VPS server with the firewall security.
+The firewall also comes with a limitation.
+Sometimes the firewall makes mistakes in identifying the anonymous entry, which generally occurs due to incorrect firewall settings in the system.

 Availability of the cPHulk security system gives double protection to your server with the firewall.
 Prevent any brute force attack and protect the server from data leakage.
 When unusual activities are detected on the server, cPHulk blocks the login features of the server.
 The firewall later blocks the entire IP.